 Save The Painting Contractor Time – Anything done on the home owners part to allow the contractor to focus on painting will help reduce the cost.
 This should of course be agreed upon beforehand and written into the quote.
 Having to work around difficult furniture, move furniture, blinds, or other window coverings all take up time.
 Contractors take many factors into consideration when doing an estimate.

-One Colour Versus Several – Homeowners may not realize that it can be more expensive to use several colours, it depends on the rooms and circumstances.
+One Colour Versus Several Costs More– Homeowners may not realize that it can be more expensive to use several colours, it depends on the rooms and circumstances.
 If several spaces are being painted all in one colour the painter can calculate how much paint is needed for all those spaces combined.
-For example perhaps 5 gallons of paint is the amount that would be required for all the rooms to painted in one colour.
-If the same spaces are painted using different colours it could require several more gallons of paint.
-For example a room could need 1.5 gallons and therefore 2 gallons of paint would have to be purchased in that colour.
+If there are many colours being used throughout the same house it could require several more gallons of paint.
+For example a room being painted a different colour that requires 1.5 gallons has to have 2 gallons purchased just for that space and the leftover doesn’t get used.

 In the end you should paint in the colours you like and for what makes you happy, but it is something to keep in mind if you are on a tight budget.
 There’s also more costs involved in materials.
-Each colour requires a different brush and a different roller, etc. It will always be quicker to paint all in one colour in comparison to multiple colours.
+Each colour requires a different brush and a different roller, tray and liner, etc. It will always be quicker to paint all in one colour in comparison to multiple colours.
 Time is not taking up changing out from one colour to the next.
-If it’s one colour being used the painter can easily transition from one space to the next, it definitely speeds up the process.
+If it’s one colour being used the painter can easily transition between spaces.

-Omit Painting Closets If They Don’t Need It – unless you’ve done it yourself most people don’t realize how time consuming it is to paint a closet, especially ones with elaborate shelving and hanging systems.
-The best case scenario would be to remove the shelving, but in many cases it is not possible.
+Omit Painting Closets If They Don’t Need It – Unless you’ve done it yourself most people don’t realize how time consuming it is to paint a closet or pantry that has a lot of shelving or an elaborate hanging system.
+If it was easy to remove the shelving it would simple.
+In most cases this is not possible because they are mounted with drywall anchors that can’t be put back in if they are removed.
 Sometimes we can un-clip the metal shelving and hanging systems and take them out of the way to make it easier.
-Unfortunately this still leaves dozens of the little clips in that are fastened into the wall with drywall anchors that can’t be removed and therefore have to be painted around.
+This still leaves dozens of the little plastic clips that are anchored into the wall and have to be painted around.